 We will then make phone contact with that person and have a discussion about what your school is currently doing, in regards to service.
 Further information about the SVA Service Award will be forwarded to them.

-Your key person will be asked to identify how many students in your school need to be acknowledged for their volunteering efforts and your starter kit will be forwarded to you directly.
+Your key person will be asked to identify how many students in your school need to be acknowledged for their volunteering efforts and the starter kit will be forwarded to them directly.

 Q: Is there a limit to how many pins you can request as a school?

-Initially you will receive members pins and a number of pins at the bronze level, in readiness for presentation as required.
+Initially you will receive members pins and few pins at the bronze level, in readiness for presentation as required.

 Q: How is the tracking of service hours done?

-A:There is a web based platform on which your students will record their own service hours.
+A:There is a web based platform onto which your students will log on and record their service hours.
 It is an accumulative record of what and when a student carries out service, in and out of school.
-Each student who registers will have an individual responsibility to record their hours accurately and honestly.
+Each student who registers will have an individual responsibility to record their hours as accurately and honestly as possible.
 This model is based on trust and your young people will need this explained to them.

 Q: What counts as service?

 A: This Award System is based on helping others, with no personal financial gain for the individual student, or your school.
 Ultimately it is up to your school to decide what does or does not count as service hours for the SVA Service Award.
 Remember volunteering in and out of school can be credited.
-There were several grey areas, so we sought clarification from the SVA Foundation and it has been agreed that: caring for a grandparent, parent or siblings at home for no pay and Head Prefects, along with any other student leadership role do qualify as service.
-These students can include the hours they dedicate to these tasks.
+There were several grey areas, so we sought clarification from the SVA Foundation and it has been agreed that: caring for a grandparent, parent or siblings at home for no pay and Head Prefects, along with any other student leadership role do qualify as service we felt.
+Ultimately the final decision however is yours as a school.
 There does need to be an awareness of the difference between a hobby and a cause and it is important not to include hobbies.

 KEY PROJECT DATES